 Ensure that when you teach SEL-related activities, you are connecting students to a larger understanding of themselves in relationship to humanity.

 Reach out to your colleagues to develop the need for art integration.
 Work to create rigor for both subject areas collaboratively to develop indispensable learning communities.

 As we consider how to advocate for the arts during times of remote education, how we present art education is going to be even more important than ever before.
-We must continue to demonstrate to the world the importance of the arts teaches in all capacities.
+We must continue to demonstrate to the world the importance of the arts and what it teaches in all capacities.
 Yes, arts are essential for aesthetics, entertainment, and comfort.
-But, let’s not let the world forget the importance of community and personal connection, the journey that includes the entire processes we go through to create, and the very essential life-skills we develop as creative problem-solvers.
+But, let’s not let the world forget the importance of community and personal connection, the journey that includes the entire processes we go through to create, and the very essential life skills we develop as creative problem-solvers.

 Do you agree or disagree that people are more supportive of the arts during the pandemic crisis?

 How are you currently advocating for the arts during our pandemic and remote learning days?

 How do our current circumstances impact the ways you advocate for your art program?

 Magazine articles and podcasts are opinions of professional education contributors and do not necessarily represent the position of the Art of Education University (AOEU) or its academic offerings.
 Contributors use terms in the way they are most often talked about in the scope of their educational experiences.